JohnSang16/second-brain-guide/README.md

 ### Interview prep: LeetCode

 `lc-coach` and `lc` keep practice from turning into a chore: a streak, gamified XP, a rank ladder, a fixed problem set I'm actually working through instead of picking randomly.
-Full mechanics are in [Skills, explicit only](#skills-explicit-only), not repeating the whole system here on purpose, build your own version instead of copying mine wholesale.
+Full mechanics are in [Skills, explicit only](#skills-explicit-only)

 ### Studies: classes

 `tutor` and `quiz` cover explaining and testing.
-The other half is capture: Granola records the lecture while I'm free to actually ask questions instead of transcribing, then the transcript goes into `/log` afterward, which already knows how to file it into the right note or daily log without me deciding where.
+The other half is capturing lecture notes to the vault: use Granola to record the lecture while I'm free to actually ask questions instead of transcribing, then the transcript goes into `/log` afterward, which already knows how to file it into the right note or daily log without me deciding where.
 (Manual today, paste the transcript in after class, not a live auto-pipeline yet.)

 ---